jessecowens/jco-asciinema-player/readme.txt

 == Description ==

 This plugin will allow you to host your own ACSCIInema files on your WordPress site.
 Look for the "Asciinemas" option in your Media menu.
+Upload Asciinema recordings in .json, .cast, and .txt formats.

+You can embed your casts using a simple shortcode or using a block in the WordPress Editor.

 == Installation ==